2022–23 EHF European League

-The 2022–23 EHF European League is the 42nd season of Europe's secondary club handball tournament organised by European Handball Federation (EHF), and the 3rd season since it was renamed from the EHF Cup to the EHF European League.
+The 2022–23 EHF European League was the 42nd season of Europe's secondary club handball tournament organised by European Handball Federation (EHF), and the 3rd season since it was renamed from the EHF Cup to the EHF European League.

-SL Benfica are the defending champions, having defeated SC Magdeburg in the previous season final.
+Füchse Berlin became champions, having defeated Fraikin BM Granollers in the final.

 Qualified teams

 The full list of teams qualified for each stage of the 2022–23 EHF European League was announced on 12 July 2022.

 The labels in the parentheses show how each team qualified for the place of its starting round: